Solumin/ScriptNScribe/README.md

 ## Task List:

 1. Tracing
+1. Better error messages for parsing AND evaluating!
 1. Tests for Parser and Evaluation.
 (Probably can't use quickcheck for this, unfortunately.)
 1. "Unparsing" for generating programs after tracing.